Laser Squad: Reception

 Computer and Video Games, reviewing the original ZX Spectrum version, awarded it a near-perfect 97% score and a 'C+VG HIT!', stating that "Laser Squad is one of the hottest games I've ever played."
 Other Spectrum reviews included an 89% in Sinclair User, while Your Sinclair gave the game a 9/10, calling it "a sophisticated strategy wargame...on a par with Elite for thinking warmongers."
 The game was voted number 16 in the Your Sinclair's Readers' Top 100 Games of All Time.

 The Commodore 64 version also fared well with CU Amiga-64 giving a 'CU Screen Star' award with a 92% rating.
 Zzap!64 gave the game a score of 83%, stating that the game was "an absorbing and very fresh approach to man-to-man combat."
+In 1993, Commodore Force ranked the game at number two on its list of the top 100 Commodore 64 games.
 Amstrad Action awarded the CPC version with 91% and an 'AA Mastergame' accolade.
 The Expansion Pack 2 received an even higher rating of 93% when it became available for review, as "two excellent additions to a game that was already excellent."

 The Amiga version also received positive reviews.
 Amiga Format awarded a 'Gold Award' for a 93% rating explaining that it "is a terrific game that is superbly playable and can definitely be recommended."
 Other Amiga reviews given by Zero and CU Amiga-64 gave the game their scores of 88% and 87%, respectively.
 It was ranked the 25th best Amiga game ever by Amiga Power in 1991.

 In 2004, readers of Retro Gamer voted Laser Squad as the 63rd top classic game.

 Legacy

 Rebelstar and Laser Squad are among the earliest examples of turn-based unit-level wargame video games.
 In 1990, Mythos Games released a fantasy game Lords of Chaos, which had many similarities to Laser Squad but was a follow-up to Gollop's earlier ZX Spectrum game Chaos: The Battle of Wizards.
 The Laser Squad franchise has been revived by Gollop's Codo Technologies in 2002 with the play-by-email game Laser Squad Nemesis, although this departs from the turn-based action point system and does not have customizable weaponry.

 Many of the Laser Squad mechanics were re-used in the later X-COM series of games, created also by Gollop and Mythos Games but published by MicroProse.
-Notably, the first X-COM game, X-COM: UFO Defense, began its development as Laser Squad II.
+Notably, the first X-COM game, UFO: Enemy Unknown, began its development as Laser Squad II.
 Some of the name choices for characters and organizations in the games of Mythos and Codo are a thread connecting all the Laser Squad and Rebelstar games.
 The cover art for XCOM: Enemy Unknown, Firaxis Games' and 2K Games' remake of X-COM: UFO Defense, pays homage to Laser Squad.